hunzi0/Vullnfo/Tenda/AC18/addWifiMacFilter/README.md

 ## Vulnerability details

 Vulnerability occurs in /goform/addWifiMacFilter.
-The contents obtained by the deviceMac parameter are passed to v11, and then the contents matched by v11  and put into the s without size checking, resulting in a stack overflow.
+The contents obtained by the deviceMac parameter are passed to v11, and then the contents matched by v11  and put into the nptr without size checking, resulting in a stack overflow.

 ![](img/2.png#center)